dantaeyoung/GrasshopperArsenal/ArduinoStepper/README.md

 On Amazon as of 2023, this is sold as a package (https://www.amazon.com/gp/product/B072N4FMRN).
 The CNC shield alone can be bought here (https://www.amazon.com/gp/product/B07DXNZ9PS).

-`Stepper_Test` controls the Arduino code the test the stepper motors.
+`Stepper_Test` contains Arduino code that test the stepper motors.
+`Arduino_CNCshieldv3_TwoStepper_Input` contains Arduino code that allows control via serial input.